Moorish Architecture In Spain: The Top 20 Examples

 7. Medina Azahara – Córdoba, Andalusia

 Córdoba was once the largest and most powerful city in all of Spain, exceeding the grandeur and size of many of Europe’s capitals such as Paris and London.
-During the cities golden age from the 8th to 11th century, the Caliphate of Córdoba constructed a massive royal palace known as the Medina Azahara.
+During the city’s golden age from the 8th to 11th century, the Caliphate of Córdoba constructed a massive royal palace known as the Medina Azahara.
 Unlike several of the other works of Moorish Architecture on this list, the Medina Azahara is essentially a ruin, after being damaged and abandoned in the 11th century.
 Today you can only see glimpses of the palace’s former glory, but several ornately decorated arches and walls remain.

 Like Architecture of Cities?
 Sign up for our mailing list to get updates on our latest articles and other information related to Architectural History.